KuramaSyu/GoToHell/README.md

 - [ ] better animate TimeDisplay
 - [ ] add time (seconds) parameter to setErrorMessage.
 Maybe implement a queue for multiple errors where each error has fields (title, description, timeout)
 - [ ] OverdueDeaths: open a modal when clicking on it, which shows all overdueDeaths for all games
+- [ ] Edit and remove via timeline instead of own menu

 #### Perf